Israel-Anaba/Edinburgh-Indian-Start-up-Project/README.md

 * Answering our Questions with Visualizations.
 * Power BI Deployment

-# Asking the relevant questions and stating some hypothesis
+# Asking the relevant questions and stating some hypothesis.